使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Thank you, Stephanie and everyone for joining our call today.

+2024 marked a year of unparalleled progress for MindMed, underscoring our leadership and advancing new treatments for brain health.
 We successfully achieved key milestones, positioning us to potentially deliver multiple clinical readouts from our MM120 phase 3 program in 2026.

 A year ago, we announced positive results from our phase 2b study of MM120 in generalized anxiety disorder, or GAD, which showed statistically significant and durable improvements in mean Hamilton Anxiety scale, or HAM-A, and Clinical Global Impression Severity, or CGIS scores for twelve weeks after a single dose of MM120.